|

 their carts across it, cutting several tedious hours from their

-journey; and other travellers, making their way from Pelargir
+Other travellers, making their way from Pelargir to Minas Tirith,

-to Minas Tirith, began to use the ice as a short cut, and to tell
+began to use it as a short cut, and to tell their friends and

 Soon people were flocking to the frozen lake just to see the